OpenDSA/OpenDSA/RST/en/Status.rst

 Ideally, it presents a small amount of information, and then asks a question or gives some sort of exercise.
-Most of the time, these questions or exercises are intended to be etremely simple, with the main purpose of making sure that the student absorbed the small bit of information just provided.
+Most of the time, these questions or exercises are intended to be extremely simple, with the main purpose of making sure that the student absorbed the small bit of information just provided.
 Sometimes, the questions or exercises are more integrative.